thundra-io/merloc/examples/sam/dot-net/hello-world/README.md

 sam deploy --guided
 ```

-###### Start Merloc and Attach Debugger
+###### Start MerLoc and Attach Debugger

 - "merloc -d -b <YOUR_MERLOC_BROKER_URL> -i sam-local -r -w '**/*.cs'" run this commnad in terminal.

-- Trigger your function in order to start-up Merloc container.
+- Trigger your function in order to start-up MerLoc container.

-- After Merloc docker container is bootstrapped, start vscode debugger and attach the merloc container and clicking "Yes" for `Attaching to container requires .NET Core debugger in the container.
-Do you want to copy the debugger to the container?` to allow .NET debugger copying into Merloc container.
+- After MerLoc docker container is bootstrapped, start vscode debugger and attach the MerLoc container and clicking "Yes" for `Attaching to container requires .NET Core debugger in the container.
+Do you want to copy the debugger to the container?` to allow .NET debugger copying into MerLoc container.

 - Trigger your lambda function again and enjoy your debug session!